-Get help from WordFinder: If you can’t figure out what word to play with your tiles, the WordFinder app can help.
+Get help from WordFinder: If you can’t figure out what word to play with your tiles, the WordFinder app and our online word finder tool can help.
 You can also take advantage of our Word Chums cheat tool.
-Note that Word Chums doesn’t use the same point values as Words With Friends or Scrabble.
+Note that Word Chums doesn’t use the same point values as Words With Friends letter tiles or Scrabble letter tiles.
 Using WordFinder ensures you know exactly how much your word is worth in Word Chums.

 Get Chummy With Words With Friends Too

 Word Chums is a great starting point for people who want to play word games but also want to ease into them.
 The game helps players recognize how they’ve improved as they keep playing.
 But, if you have a firm understanding of Word Chums and want to find even more people to compete against, you need Words With Friends.
 If you haven’t played Words With Friends yet, do yourself a favor and read five good reasons why you should.